 Let me take you through a short story…

-You are on a ride with your best buddies on a Sunday afternoon to a theatre nearby to watch the latest release.
+You are on a ride with your best buddies on a Sunday afternoon to a theater to watch the latest action movie release.

 But you recognize something is wrong with your car.
-Meanwhile, your dashboard temperature gauge slides to the red part of the indicator and the check engine light pops up.
-All of a sudden white gusty smoke starts flooding through the hood underneath and then…
+Your dashboard temperature gauge turns red and the check engine light pops up.
+All of a sudden white smoke starts flooding from under the hood and then…

 There goes your afternoon movie plan!